Featured image of post How I Handle Backups: Linux to TrueNAS with Restic

 export RESTIC_REPOSITORY='s3:http://<truenas-address>:9000/home-amlucas-backup'

-export RESTIC_PASSWORD='your-restic-password-key'
+export RESTIC_PASSWORD='your-restic-password'

-# List snapshots
+restic snapshots # List snapshots

-restic mount /mnt/restic
+restic mount /mnt/restic # Browse interactively

-restic restore latest --target /tmp/restore --include /home/amlucas/Documents
+restic restore latest --target /tmp/restore --include /home/amlucas/Documents # Restore specific path

 Important: Disaster recovery still requires the original passwords.
 Test recovery procedures regularly.